AgenttiX/msc-thesis2/README.md

-# Equations of state for phase transitions in the early universe
+# The effect of sound speed on the gravitational wave spectrum of first order phase transitions in the early universe

 My second master's thesis.

-Mika Mäki, 2021-2023
+Mika Mäki, 2021-2024